ravimalik20/dataStructures/README.md

-# DATA STRUCTURES
+# DATA STRUCTURES, ADTs & UTILS

-This repo is a collection of data structures written in C, created for the purpose of learning.
+This repo is a collection of data structures, abstract data types and utilities written in C, created for the purpose of learning and possible use in future programs.

 ## List of data structures present in the repo
 1. Arrays